Port Stephens Dolphins & Dunes

 Today you’re visiting the picturesque coastal town of Port Stephens.
 Heading out over the iconic Sydney Harbour Bridge, your Driver Guide will provide expert commentary as you travel through the beautiful Hawkesbury Ranges.

 The Sydney Harbour Bridge is one of the largest steel arch bridges in the world.
 Known to Sydneysiders as ‘the Coathanger’, the bridge was designed in 1924 to connect the northern and southern shores of the city.

 A haven for nature and history lovers, the Hawkesbury region is situated among Wollemi and Blue Mountains National Parks.
 This morning your journey will take you through the evergreen landscape of its countryside and historic towns.

 Australian Reptile Park

-Now you’ll hop on your luxury boat and head out on the water in search of dolphins.
-The beautiful and gentle bottlenose dolphins have several pods in the area so there is always a very good chance of seeing one, if not many.
+You have the opportunity to purchase lunch (own expense) before your board your dolphin watch cruise.
+Now you’ll hop on your luxury catamaran and head out on the water in search of dolphins.
+The beautiful and gentle bottlenose dolphins have several pods in the area so there is very good chance of seeing one, if not many.
 While enjoying the dolphins and the view from one of the three viewing decks, your hosts will be on hand to ensure a great day for everyone.

 Full Day Tour